nstack/stackhut/scripts/osx/pkg/resources/welcome.md

-Thanks for downloading the StackHut CLI Toolkit - just follow the steps and you'll soon be developing and deploying microservices!
+Thanks for downloading the StackHut CLI Toolkit.

+Just follow the steps and you'll soon be developing and deploying microservices!